IRONALEKS/RapidConnection/README.md

 The documentation is in my taste well written, hope it will be useful to you :D

+On mu laptop the speed is from 1800000 to 2500000 messages per second Each message is roughly 11 bytes

 This diagram roughly explaining RapidConnection works

 ![Alt text](/Images/Diagram.png?raw=true "Diagram")